theexonian/theexonian/README.md

 # The Exonian
 In the future please commit and push to this repo rather than using Wordpress's online file editor.
 It's a lot cleaner this way.
+It should automatically deploy to the site in seconds.

 ## Admins
 - Chief Digital Editor: [Stuart Rucker](https://github.com/StuartRucker)